-(3)Introductory course providing an understanding of the way in which state and local governments function and their place within the American political system.
+Introductory course providing an understanding of the way in which state and local governments function and their place within the American political system.
 Annually, Spring.

-PSI 201 INTRODUCTION TO POLITICAL SCIENCE
+PSI 201 INTRODUCTION TO POLITICAL SCIENCE (3)

 A comprehensive introduction to the discipline of political science, including political theory, American politics, comparative politics and international relations.
 Recommended for Social Science Education majors.
-Alternate years, Spring '11.
+Spring, odd years.

-PSI 210 INTRODUCTION TO WORLDS POLITICS
+PSI 210 INTRODUCTION TO WORLD POLITICS (3)